 How to Become a Marine Vet Tech

 Eligible applicants for this role must have a degree in animal health or marine biology from an accredited institution.
-Also, because ill or injured animals can be difficult to handle, interested vet techs must possess the strength necessary to assist veterinarians.
-For example, the Marine Mammal Center reports than a Pacific harbor seal can weigh up to 300 lbs.
+Also, because ill or injured animals can be difficult to handle, those interested in becoming vet techs must possess the strength necessary to assist veterinarians.
+For example, the Marine Mammal Center reports that a Pacific harbor seal can weigh up to 300 lbs.

 Animal Nutrition Technician